 - 16.1 Some pupils will require specialist equipment to support them whilst attending school.
-Staff will check the equipment, in line with any training given, and report concerns to Helen Smith, Headteacher - 16.2 The maintenance contract/safety checks for all equipment and the procedure to be followed in the event of equipment failure will be detailed within the individual healthcare plan. - 16.3 Staff will be made aware of the use, storage and maintenance of any equipment. - 16.4 The Governing Body is considering whether to invest in A defibrillator is located in the main entrance foyer.
-All first aiders have been trained in the use of a defibrillator.
+Staff will check the equipment, in line with any training given, and report concerns to Helen Smith, Headteacher - 16.2 The maintenance contract/safety checks for all equipment and the procedure to be followed in the event of equipment failure will be detailed within the individual healthcare plan. - 16.3 Staff will be made aware of the use, storage and maintenance of any equipment. - 16.4 A defibrillator is located in the main entrance foyer.
+All first aiders have been trained in the use of a defibrillator